argoproj/argo-cd/docs/user-guide/application-set.md

 Within ApplicationSet there exist other more powerful generators in addition to the List generator, including the Cluster generator (which automatically uses Argo CD-defined clusters to template Applications), and the Git generator (which uses the files/directories of a Git repository to template applications).

-To learn more the ApplicationSet controller, check out [ApplicationSet documentation](https://argocd-applicationset.readthedocs.io/en/stable/) and [Getting Started](https://argocd-applicationset.readthedocs.io/en/stable/Geting-Started/) to install the ApplicationSet controller alongside Argo CD.
+To learn more about the ApplicationSet controller, check out [ApplicationSet documentation](https://argocd-applicationset.readthedocs.io/en/stable/) and [Getting Started](https://argocd-applicationset.readthedocs.io/en/stable/Geting-Started/) to install the ApplicationSet controller alongside Argo CD.